 Tips for Taking Kids to Disney World

 Parents planning their child’s first trip to Walt Disney World often have a lot of questions, as visiting Walt Disney World with kids is uncharted territory that can be intimidating.
-This guide answers some of those questions.
-It may seem odd for such a guide to be written by people who don’t have kids, but bear with us and we think you’ll agree that there’s a lot of helpful advice here.
+This guide answers some of those questions with helpful advice to avoid mistakes and common planning pitfalls.
+(Updated December 17, 2023.)

-Since there are some serious gaps in our knowledge concerning visiting Walt Disney World with kids, we’ve enlisted the help of our brilliant (and did we mention good looking?)
-Facebook fans, who provided us over 100 tips for traveling to Walt Disney World with kids.
+Since there are gaps in our knowledge concerning visiting Walt Disney World with kids, we’ve enlisted the help of our brilliant and attractive readers, who provided us over 100 tips for traveling to Walt Disney World with kids.
 You can find their quotes scattered throughout the article.
-The great thing about these quotes is that they often provide a sharp contrast to our opinions (and even actual parents can’t seem to agree on things), so they provide multiple perspectives from which you can determine what will work best for you.
+The great thing about these quotes is that they often provide a sharp contrast to our opinions (and one another)–even parents can’t seem to agree on things–so they provide multiple perspectives from which you can determine what will work best for you.

 This guide is meant to supplement other guides (including our own Walt Disney World Trip Planning Guide) and provide a reasonably informed (hopefully) perspective parents might not otherwise hear.
 All in all, we think this is a pretty decent resource to read as you plan that trip with the kids to Walt Disney World!